hashicorp/terraform/website/docs/configuration-0-11/interpolation.html.md

 Then the rendered value would be `goodnight moon!`.

+Note that the double dollar signs (`$$`) are needed in inline templates.
+Otherwise Terraform will return an error.

 You may use any of the built-in functions in your template.
 For more details on template usage, please see the [template_file documentation](/docs/providers/template/d/file.html).